PotassiumMC/resetchunks/README.md

 resetchunks is a tiny fabric mod that enables the **/resetchunks** command, allowing you to regenerate one or more chunks.

+If you have encountered an issue, please create an issue on our [issue tracker](https://github.com/PotassiumMC/resetchunks/issues/new/choose).

 For support, check out our [Discord](https://discord.gg/bXG8H6PVuS) or [IRC Channels](https://webchat.esper.net/?channels=potassium)!

 ### Command usage